emooreatx/CIRISNode/README.md

    Issues and verifies W3C DIDs and verifiable credentials for audit roots and reports.

 4. **Audit Anchoring**
-   Publishes daily SHA-256 roots of logs and benchmark results into a Matrix “transparency” room and mints them as `CIRIS-AuditRoot` credentials.
+   Publishes daily SHA-256 roots of logs and benchmark results into a Matrix "transparency" room and mints them as `CIRIS-AuditRoot` credentials.

 ---